 Jeffrey Hill is a Kansas City native and 2005 graduate of Liberty High School, where he was a member of Liberty's 2003 and 2005 Class 4 MSHSAA state champion and 2004 runner-up teams.
 He led the effort to write and edit the questions for Liberty's 2004 and 2005 tournaments.
 Jeffrey graduated from Missouri S&T (formerly UMR) in May 2009 where he was a member of the 14th place team at the 2008 NAQT ICT.

 Jeffrey is a founding member of MOQBA and has served as the organization's president since July 2010.
 He frequently travels to tournaments throughout the state to serve as a moderator, stat person, adviser, and/or tournament director.
-Jeffrey has co-directed the NAQT Missouri Qualifier since its third iteration in 2010, directed the inaugural MOQBA Fall Tournament in 2015, and frequently assists other tournament directors with logistics and scheduling.
+Jeffrey has co-directed the NAQT Missouri Qualifier since its third iteration in 2010, (co-)directed all iterations of the MOQBA Fall Championship, and frequently assists other tournament directors with logistics and scheduling.

 Jeffrey is a primary developer of the Quizbowl Resource Center Database on hsquizbowl.org and also maintains the Missouri Quizbowl Message Board and the website for the Missouri Academic Coaches Association.
-Outside of quizbowl, he is currently working as a software engineer in the Kansas City area.
+Outside of quizbowl, he is a software engineer in the Kansas City area.
 Email Jeffrey

-Jacob O’Rourke graduated from Pacific High School in 2010.
-He only played his senior year of high school, but helped to lead his school to a district championship before graduation.
+Jacob O'Rourke graduated from Pacific High School in 2010 and only played his senior year of high school, but helped to lead his school to a district championship before graduation.
 He graduated from Truman State University in 2014 with a Bachelor of Sciences in History.
-Jacob played quizbowl for four years at Truman and served as the team's Vice President and Tournament Director, including directing ACF Fall in 2013 and helping to direct the 2013 and 2014 NAQT College Sectional Tournaments.
-His writing experiences include the 3rd and 4th Collaborative Middle School Tournament sets (including serving as outreach director/bid coordinator for CMST 4), and all HSAPQ sets since the start of the 2012-2013 season.
-He currently serves as a volunteer assistant coach at Washington High School and can often be seen at several St. Louis events.
-Jacob moderates or does statistics at several statewide tournaments and has served as MOQBA Secretary since August 2015.
+Jacob played quizbowl for four years at Truman and served as the team's Vice President and Tournament Director, directing 9 tournaments while at Truman.
+His extensive writing and editing experience includes serving as the head editor of the highly acclaimed WHAQ sets.
+He currently serves as a volunteer assistant coach at Washington High School.
+Jacob moderates or works in the control room at several St. Louis-area and statewide tournaments and has served as MOQBA Secretary since August 2015.
 Email Jacob

 Jason Loy began playing quiz bowl at Cutter Morning Star High School in Hot Springs, Arkansas, leading the team to three state class AA state championships as well as two NAQT High School National Championship Tournament small school national championships.
 He played quiz bowl for four years at Harding University, leading them to a third place finish at the 2005 NAQT Division II Intercollegiate Championship Tournament, and co-founded Missouri State University's quiz bowl team while attending graduate school there.
 Jason currently teaches math at Tuscumbia High School and coaches Tuscumbia's high school and middle school quiz bowl teams.
 In addition to contributing questions to many middle school, high school, and college tournaments, Jason has directed sixteen high school and middle school tournaments in Arkansas and Missouri.
 Email Jason